mdkma/biometrics-exam-questions/README.md

 Lec12-22
 Intra-class variability remember the difference between different classes, while inter-class similarity shows the similar features of two samples.
 Intra-class variability can show the key characteristics of the person, and intra-class similarity can help the system to remove the similar feature and leave unique characteristics.

 F-ratio is the balanced ratio considering other two variables.
+The higher this ratio, the more discriminant the feature is. **It is inter/intra**.

 ### 2